timothy-storageos/tutorials/resize/020-create-stateful-set.md

 To begin with, we will create a StatefulSet that that uses a StorageOS PVC.
-The StatefulSet we are using in this tutorial consists of an InfluxDB application, consuming a 20Gi StorageOS PVC.
+The StatefulSet we are using in this tutorial consists of an InfluxDB application, deployed on a single container and consuming a 20Gi StorageOS PVC.

 View the manifest file for the StatefulSet as follows: